kingluddite/web-dev-notes/cms/wordpress/javascript/zach/vanilla-press-v1/06-single-blog-post.md

 ```

-* assume that all our slugs are unique
+* Assume that all our slugs are unique

 ## Update our View